 Cortisone injections when necessary

 If these treatments do not improve your condition, your doctor may recommend minimally invasive surgery for plantar fasciitis.
-Gotham Footcare proudly offers the most advanced minimally invasive surgical treatments in the industry including Tenex Microbend, Platelet Rich Plasma Injections, Amniotic Fluid Injections, and Shock Wave Therapy.
+Gotham Footcare proudly offers the most advanced minimally invasive surgical treatments in the industry including Shock Wave Therapy and other services.
 These procedures are low risk and have a high rate of success.
 They are highly effective at fully resolving chronic foot pain with a faster recovery time enabling patient to get back to work and being active.